andywillis/bandcamp-wishlist/README.md

 Or:

-1) Save a copy of the complete unrolled wishlist to the root folder as an HTML page and
+1) Save a copy of the complete unrolled wishlist to the root folder as `wishlist.html` and

 2) Run `node wishlist`